dnlbauer/WHAM/README.md

         --bt <bootstrap>               Number of bayesian bootstrapping runs for error analysis by assigning random weights (defaults to 0).
         --seed <bootstrap_seed>        Random seed for bootstrapping runs.
+        --convdt <convdt>              Performs WHAM for slices with the given delta in time and returns an output file for each slice.
+THis is useful to check the result for convergence.
+Example: with --convdt 100 and a timeseries ranging from 0-300, free energy surfaces for slices 0-100, 0-200 and 0-300 will be given returned.
         --end <end>                    Skip rows in timeseries with an index larger than this value (defaults to 1e+20) -i, --iterations <ITERATIONS>      Stop WHAM after this many iterations without convergence (defaults to 100,000).
         --max <HIST_MAX>               Histogram maxima (comma separated).
 Also accepts "pi".